kelihlodversson/kelihlodversson.github.io/_posts/2017-8-9-old-asic.md

 FPGA implementations of the ST available.
 The Suska project even was developed by [replacing the hardware on a real ST motherboard](https://www.experiment-s.de/en/gallery/) piece by piece and seems to be fairly accurate.

-Doing detective work like this may be useful for projects like these and even emulators, as seen above, can uncover hitherto unknown hardware features and bugs allowing for more accurate emulation of the original systems.
+Performing this kind of detective work may be useful for projects like these and even emulators.
+As seen above, it can uncover hitherto unknown hardware features and bugs, allowing for more accurate emulation of the original systems.

 I might still end up creating a SUPER-MMU implementation in a CPLD.
 But there is a long way still.
 And it'll require me to play around with actual hardware, which is not my strong point yet.